yingtao450/TuyaOpen/README.md

 Configure the current project, save and exit after configuration, and then compile the project.

 > When you run `tos menuconfig` to switch the chip or development board, the `tos` command will automatically clear the compiled intermediate files in the current project.

+For more TuyaOpen-related documentation, please refer to the [TuyaOpen Developer Guide](https://docs.tuyaopen.io/en).

 ### Supported platform list
 | Name  | Support Status | Introduction | Debug log serial port |